11 Common Misconceptions About Beer

 5. Drinking beer from the bottle is the best way to enjoy it.

 Sure, a bottle may look more refined than a can, but it’s still not the appropriate vessel.
 “Drinking beer from the bottle is another no-no, mostly because what you taste comes from your olfactory senses from your nose, so if you take a sip of something from that kind of bottle your nose isn’t participating at all,” says Beaune.
 “It’s too small for you to get a whiff of the beer.
 Just like if you were drinking red wine out of a wine bottle, you wouldn’t really be able to evaluate that wine.”

-7. Skunky beer is just a cute name for beer gone bad.
+7. "Skuny" is just a cute word for gone bad.

 There is actually a reason why seemingly rancid beer is termed "skunky."
 “Light can hurt beer—they call it lightstruck,” says Beaune.
 “The light interacts with the hops in beer (the four ingredients in beer are malt, water, hops and yeast), and it can actually have this chemical reaction that creates a smell that’s the same as a skunk gives off, which is why you hear about skunky beer.”

 Darker bottles are important.
 Clear or green bottles may be pretty, but they’re not doing much to protect your beer from light.
 Dark beer bottles work best to help retain its intended flavor.

 Cans are actually a great way to protect beer, but in the old days they would often give the beverage an aluminum taste.
 “Most of the cans the craft breweries are using nowadays have a water-based liner so the beer isn’t actually touching the aluminum,” says Beaune.
 “It can be really good for beer.
 Cans heat up and cool down very quickly, too, so you obviously want to keep them cold.”